PhD Student in Economics • Stockholm University

 Verified at Stockholm University

-I've developed tools used by researchers and government institutions alike, including RegiStream, an open-source system for streamlining register data workflows.
-I have also built a geospatial classifier that detects rural road upgrades in satellite imagery to measure development in remote areas.
+I’ve developed tools used by researchers and institutions, including RegiStream, an open-source framework for register data workflows, and a geospatial classifier that detects rural road upgrades in satellite imagery to measure development in remote areas.

 Interested in building something together or discussing research ideas?